 What is Program Income?

-- income from fees for services performed
+- fees for services performed under the award

 - license fees and royalties on patents and copyrights